This document can be viewed properly only in modern browsers with good support for CSS2 and the full HTML character set.

 In this form, quaternion multiplication of q with

-is expressed in the Heaviside dot-cross notation as
+is expressed in the dot-cross notation as

 and the conjugate of q is simply

-Hamilton also coined the terms scalar, vector, and tensor in this context, although the terms have been re-packaged to mean very different things in nowadays.
+Hamilton also coined the terms scalar, vector, and tensor in this context, although the terms have been re-packaged to mean very different things nowadays.
 Hamilton's vector was only what is now known as a 3-vector; one vector was transformed to another by a quaternion, and in this sense the quaternion was the quotient of two vectors.
-His tensor was a stretching factor between the vectors--and he also had versor to denote a turning factor.
+His tensor was a stretching factor between the vectors—and he also had versor to denote a turning factor.

 The neatest way to demonstrate the connection between the quaternions and the complex and other hypercomplex numbers is to write them as a pair of complex numbers.